andreamariotti83/candy-grid-system/README.md

 </body>
 ```

-Now you can set your grids, which behave according to the choice of your layout
+Now you can set up the Grids, which operate in accordance with the chosen layout.

 ```html
 <body>